vEnhance/napkin/README.md

 _Pull requests are welcome!_
 You can email corrections directly to me as well.

+### Community solutions

+There is a community working on both human-readable and Lean4 proofs of Napkin problems and examples.
+See:

+- Napkin formal proofs written in Lean4: https://github.com/napkin-community/proofs
+- Napkin human-readible solutions written in Typst: https://github.com/napkin-community/solutions
+  - Rendered: https://napkin-community.github.io/solutions/ (written in Typst)

 ### Coffee

 If you like this project and want to support me,